By Zoe Pearson, Pension Claim Consulting Ltd.

 Despite the hype, it’s usually not the pension holder that benefits from final salary transfers.
-Our blog below explains why.
+My blog below explains why.

 If you fear you’ve been mis-sold a final salary pension transfer, there’s a very good chance our team can help you recover up to £150,000 of your lost investment.

 There is often confusion regarding the difference between ‘final salary pension’ and ‘defined benefit pension’, they are the same plan guaranteeing a fixed income for retirement.
 However labelled, one thing is perfectly clear, the final salary/defined benefit pension transfer market is booming.

 Within the last year more than 100,000 people swapped their final salary pensions, for a cash sum transfer value – often worth 25 times their annual pension.
 The funds are cashed in as lump sums or, as in most cases, used in an alternative pension arrangement or investment.
 According to The Pension Regulator, there was a 25% increase in people making such transfers within the last year, totaling £14.3bn.
 Next year’s figures are set to swell further.